How to make text from images - Making Text From Images With Windows Paint

 Chapter 2: Making Text From Images With Windows Paint

-In this Chapter, I'll show you a technique to create Text from Images using the Paint accessory that comes with Windows.
+In this Chapter, I'll show you a technique to create Text from Images using the Paint accessory that comes with Microsoft Windows.

-You can also use similar techniques with most Painting programs.
+You can also use similar techniques with most painting programs.

 Here's the steps: